 Video Trailer: https://www.youtube.com/watch?v=jvbaIzQ_iM0

-David Serero is one of the most sought after performer who is known as an "actor's actor".
+David Serero is one of the most sought-after performers who is known as an "actor's actor".
 The wide variety of roles (from Opera to Classic Theatre and Broadway Musicals to Comedy) that he has played and the quality of his work have earned him a worldwide reputation as a versatile talent.

-David Serero is a Parisian-born, classically trained actor and baritone, who has performed operas, pop concerts in more than 1000 concerts around the world, including at numerous venues in NYC and starred in more than 100 films.
-In addition to starring in MERCHANT OF VENICE last year at the Center for Jewish History, he has appeared in several musicals, Operas and classical plays, and performed sold-out solo concerts at the Snapple Theatre Center in Times Square.
-In 2012, he made his sold out WEST END debuts at the Dominion Theatre.
-In London, David performed at the Wembley stadium and at the Royal College of Music.
+David Serero is a Parisian-born, classically trained actor and baritone, who has performed operas, and pop concerts in more than 1000 concerts around the world, including at numerous venues in NYC, and starred in more than 100 films.
+In addition to starring in MERCHANT OF VENICE last year at the Center for Jewish History, he has appeared in several musicals, Operas, and classical plays, and performed sold-out solo concerts at the Snapple Theatre Center in Times Square.
+In 2012, he made his sold-out WEST END debuts at the Dominion Theatre.
+In London, David performed at Wembley Stadium and the Royal College of Music.
 In Paris he starred as Don Quixote from MAN OF LA MANCHA and as Happy Mac from BEGGAR'S HOLIDAY by Duke Ellington.
 He recorded a duet with JERMAINE JACKSON and produced his Jazz album.
 He performed two concerts on TIMES SQUARE for Best of France.
-He has recorded several albums including a Frank Sinatra tribute album, SEPHARDI (an album of Sephardic songs), HABANERA (a modern version of Carmen Opera with beatboxer Mythe Box).
-This season in New York, he starred as Shylock from Shakespeare’s MERCHANT OF VENICE, title role of Verdi’s NABUCCO at the Center for Jewish History, and Verdi’s RIGOLETTO and Mozart’s DON GIOVANNI at Carnegie Hall.
+He has recorded several albums including a Frank Sinatra tribute album, SEPHARDI (an album of Sephardic songs), and HABANERA (a modern version of Carmen Opera with beatboxer Mythe Box).
+This season in New York, he starred as Shylock from Shakespeare’s MERCHANT OF VENICE, the title role of Verdi’s NABUCCO at the Center for Jewish History, and Verdi’s RIGOLETTO and Mozart’s DON GIOVANNI at Carnegie Hall.

 David Serero’s official website: www.davidserero.com